roylv/rhbdf2/README.md

-# Scripts for "A genome-wide association study in Collaborative Cross mice reveals a role for Rhbdf2 in skeletal homeostasis"
+# Scripts for "A genome-wide association study in Collaborative Cross mice reveals a role for Rhbdf2 in skeletal homeostasis" by Levy et al.
-# rhbdf2